 - Electroconvulsive therapy is a treatment that can be effective for certain patient populations with mental health disorders, such as major depressive disorder, schizophrenia and bipolar disorder.

 - ECT has short- and long-term risks that may outweigh its benefits.
 Before undergoing ECT as a therapy for a mental health condition, the risks and benefits should be discussed with a physician.

 Addiction and mental health challenges can be difficult, but you don’t have to face them alone.
 If you or a loved is living with a substance use or co-occurring mental health disorder, evidence-based care is available.
-Call The Recovery Village Palm Beach today for more information.
+Call The Recovery Village Palm Beach at Baptist Health today for more information.

 National Institute of Mental Health.
 “Brain Stimulation Therapies: Electroconvulsive Therapy.”
 June 2016.
 Accessed July 19, 2019.

 Payne, Nancy A.; Prudic, Joan.
 “Electroconvulsive Therapy Part I: A Perspective on the Evolution and Current Practice of ECT.”
 Journal of Psychiatric Practice, September 2009.
 Accessed July 19, 2019.

 Payne, Nancy A.; Prudic, Joan.
 “Electroconvulsive Therapy Part II: A Biopsychosocial Perspective.”
 Journal of Psychiatric Practice, September 2009.
 Accessed July 19, 2019.